Market Cap: 24h Vol: BTC: BTC Dom:

-What is a Bubble?
+What Is a Bubble?

 A bubble, in economic terms, refers to an asset’s price becoming inflated to unsustainable levels, driven primarily by speculation rather than the asset’s intrinsic value.
-Bubbles are marked by a rapid increase in price, fueled by high demand and often driven by hype, media attention, or even herd mentality.
+Bubbles are marked by a rapid increase in price, fuelled by high demand and often driven by hype, media attention, or even herd mentality.

 The bubble bursts when the market can no longer sustain these inflated prices, leading to a sharp decline in the asset’s value.
 This phenomenon is not unique to cryptocurrencies but has been observed throughout history in various asset classes, including stocks, real estate, and commodities.